 International Student Writing Support Program

 The International Student Writing Support (ISWS) Program provides one-on-one assistance to students in the Law School for whom English is not a native language.
-This program is intended to support students enrolled in the LL.M. program.
-Support is available for LL.M. students to discuss their writing assignments and written work, and in the following areas:
+Support is available for both LL.M. and international J.D. students to discuss their writing assignments and written work, and in the following areas:

 - Structuring and organizing ideas